-Fetuses yawn in the womb, according to new researchNovember 21st, 2012 in Medical research /
+Fetuses yawn in the womb, according to new researchNovember 21, 2012 in Medicine & Health / Medical research

 The 4D scans of 15 healthy fetuses, by Durham and Lancaster Universities, also suggest that yawning is a developmental process which could potentially give doctors another index of a fetus' health.